top of page

 Tuesday: Leash Training

-Introduce outdoor distractions gradually as the weeks go on
+• Gradually introduce outdoor distractions as the weeks progress.

 Tip: Use a harness for safety and comfort, especially for young puppies.